timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 lead to many ROA objects being published by a given CA. However, clustering multiple prefixes in a single ROA (per origin AS) can achieve a significant reduction in the number of objects and the total size of a repository.
-In order to reduce bandwidth consumption and reduce the number of signatures, it is RECOMMENDED that issuing CAs cluster as many prefixes per ROA as possible, provided:
+In order to reduce bandwidth consumption and reduce the number of signatures, it is recommended that issuing CAs cluster as many prefixes per ROA as possible, provided:

  - Fate sharing is not a concern, for example, when both the parent and issuing CA